-- 11.16.
+- 11.17.
 Residential development will be required to make provision for children and teenagers play space.
 These play areas will need to be easily accessible by active modes of transport.
-The Council's preferred approach is for sites of a suitable scale to make provision on site for children and teenagers public open space unless they are of a type of development unlikely to generate demand for such facilities.
-This will be considered on a site by site basis, taking into account the site characteristics. - 11.17.
-The layout and design of children and teenagers public open space should be carefully considered to reduce the risk of conflict between the needs of different age groups or the misuse of provisions.
+The Council's preferred approach is for sites of a suitable scale to make provision on site for children and teenagers' public open space unless they are of a type of development unlikely to generate demand for such facilities.
+This will be considered on a site by site basis, taking into account the site characteristics. - 11.18.
+The layout and design of children and teenagers' public open space should be carefully considered to reduce the risk of conflict between the needs of different age groups or the misuse of provisions.
+Consideration should be given to the location of equipment such as skate parks and Multi Use Games Areas where there is the potential for noise, in proximity to residential properties.
 The play space should be provided in locations which is easily accessible by walking or cycling as guided by Fields in Trust.
 Play areas are expected to meet the current technical and quality standards (including BSEN 1176/1177), be appropriately landscaped, easily accessible by footpath and with good surveillance.
+Play space should be designed to be inclusive and accessible to all members of society including anyone with limitations to mobility, sight, hearing or any other visible or invisible disability.